bbauska/Coursera-Bootstrap/readme.md

 That makes it clearer, so those form group encloses.
 This unit.

-We\'re going to see this repeat over and over again when we are designing the various elements of the form.
+We&apos;re going to see this repeat over and over again when we are designing the various elements of the form.

 Then, below that, you see this label tag here.